hardin47/website/Math154/Notes/08-classification.md

 3. Simple models provide better insight into causality and specific associations.
 4. Fewer predictors implies fewer variables to collect in later studies.

 That said, the model should still represent the complexity of the data!
-We describe the tradeoff above as the ``bias-variance" trade-off.
+We describe the trade-off above as the ``bias-variance" trade-off.
 In order to fully understand that trade-off, let's first cover the classification method known as $k$-Nearest Neighbors.

 ## $k$-Nearest Neighbors {#knn}